gripableteam/gripable-play-unity-docs/source/index.html.md

 }
 ```

-> GetDeviceInfo returns an object containing all the device information.
+> Returns an object containing all the device information.

 ```csharp
 DeviceInfo deviceInfo = gripablePlay.GetDeviceInfo();
 ```

-GetDeviceInfo returns a DeviceInfo object, which contains useful information about the connected device, such as manufacturer, device model or firmware version.
+Returns a <code>DeviceInfo</code> object, which contains useful information about the connected device, such as manufacturer, device model or firmware version.

 ### Return Values

 Returns | Description
 ------- | -----------
-deviceInfo | Returns an object containing the device information
+<code>DeviceInfo</code> | Object containing the device information
-empty DeviceInfo | Returns an empty object if the device is not initialised
+empty <code>DeviceInfo</code> | Empty object if the device is not initialized

 ## GetMacAddress()